Smoking Tobacco Death and Disease

 Advertisements

-To the above and right is a picture of a surgical specimen of a lung, filled with cancer.
+To the right is a picture of a surgical specimen of a lung, filled with cancer.

 View Video of Laryngoscopy Video of a Vocal Cord Paralysis Caused By Lung Cancer